 I am knee deep in the competency world and have read everything I can find about how to define this work.
 Is it Competency-based education, or Mastery-based Education or Proficiency-based Education?
-All of these terms are being used interchangeably, but do they really mean the same thing?
+All these terms are being used interchangeably, but do they really mean the same thing?

 I don’t think that they do.